s-amberg/cpla/week02/README.md

 * Copy assignment operator
 * Move assignment operator

+***Note:***
+* Implement the constructors and assignment operators with the implicit default behavior (not the idiomatic copy-swap), otherwise, the tests won't pass.
-***Note:*** Currently, this task seems rather pointless.
+* Currently, this task seems rather pointless.
 Later we will modify the `BoundedBuffer` to facilitate heap memory, this will require the implementation of our own constructors and assignment operators.
 It will be easier if you already have the correct structure as a starting point then.